LizMyers/Maxdome/README.md

 <li>scroll down and click the <b>Try it Out</b> button</li>
 <li>Congratulations!
 You should get a JSON object back with relevant assets.
 </ul>

+In order to see the content and familiarize yourself with the data available, please see https://maxdome.de
 <br>

 ## Test Account Info